Currently we are working on the following funded projects:

 A national high-performance computing center for computational engineering.
 In this project, RWTH Aachen and TU Darmstadt join forces to combine their existing strengths in HPC applications, algorithms and methods, and the efficient use of HPC hardware.
 NHR4CES aims to create an HPC ecosystem combining best practices of HPC and research data management.
 The focus of NHR4CES will be on engineering and materials science, and engineering-oriented physics, chemistry, and medicine.
 Our contribution lies in the area of parallelism and performance.

-The key to understanding and ultimately improving the performance of HPC applications is performance measurement.
+Performance measurement is the key to understanding and ultimately improving the performance of HPC applications.
 Unfortunately, many HPC systems expose their jobs to substantial amounts of noise, leading to significant run-to-run variation.
 This makes performance measurements generally irreproducible, heavily complicating performance analysis and modeling.
-In this project, we develop methods and tools to make performance measurement and analysis more noise resilient.
+In this project, we develop methods and tools to make performance measurement and analysis more noise-resilient.